 Mucositis is a bacterial infection causing inflammation of the surrounding soft tissue.
 Periimplantitis occurs when the inflammation extends beyond the soft tissue and reaches the level of the bone surrounding the implant.7-10 In order to prevent these conditions from occurring, implant maintenance therapy is necessary to sustain tissue health.

-Maintenance treatment may include the use of ultrasonic scalers, which provide cavitation, irrigation, and removal of soft and hard deposits with less hand fatigue for clinicians.11 However, ultrasonic scaling tips are traditionally made of metal, which may scratch the titanium implant surface.
+Maintenance treatment may include the use of ultrasonic scalers, which provide irrigation and removal of soft and hard deposits with less hand fatigue for clinicians.11 However, ultrasonic scaling tips are traditionally made of metal, which may scratch the titanium implant surface.
 The roughening of implant surfaces increases plaque retention, which in turn, compromises periodontal health.12 In order for ultrasonic scaling tips to be used safely on dental implants, they are manufactured out of plastic or carbon, instead of metal.
-The use of ultrasonic implant scalers, whether plastic or carbon tip, is more effective than the use of manual plastic scalers in the removal of plaque and calculus around a dental implant.13 Numerous studies have focused on post-treatment surface roughness using scanning electron microscopy (SEM).
+Numerous studies have focused on post-treatment surface roughness using scanning electron microscopy (SEM).
 The findings have determined no damaging effect from the use of these scaling instruments.13-17

 Implant Ultrasonic Inserts